LBHackney-IT/addresses-api/V2Changelog.md

 `/api/v2/addresses/{addressKey}`

 1. If an address can not be found for the address key provided, the API will now return a 404 status code instead of a 200 status code.
-2. It will return a 400 if the address key is invalid.
+2. If the address key is invalid, it will return a 400 status code.

 3. Currently a successful response will look like:
 ```json